-- Never use a tow line that is frayed, knotted, unraveling or discolored from use or being left in the sun.
+- ▶ Never use a tow line that is frayed, knotted, unraveling, or discolored from use or being left in the sun.
 If a line breaks while in use it can recoil at the skier/rider being towed or into the watercraft where it might strike passengers.
-Replace tow lines with any sign of damage. - Never use a tow line with elastic or bungee material to pull skiers or riders. - Tow line should be attached to the watercraft in an approved fashion with hardware designed for towing.
-Refer to your watercraft manual for instructions on proper tow line attachment. - Always route tow lines away from the propeller, even when idling.
-Shut off the engine if your boat starts to cross a floating tow line. - If a tow line should become entangled in a propeller, shut off engine, remove the key and put it in your pocket before retrieving the line. - Tow lines should be neatly coiled and stowed in the boat when not in use.
+Replace tow lines with any sign of damage. - Never use a tow line with elastic or bungee material to pull skiers or riders. - ► Tow line should be attached to the watercraft in an approved fashion with hardware designed for towing.
+Refer to your watercraft manual for instruction on proper tow line attachment. - Always route tow lines away from the propeller, even when idling.
+Shut off the engine if your boat starts to cross a floating tow line. - ► Tow lines should be neatly coiled and stowed in the boat when not in use.